tari-project/doc-playground/docs/hackathon_templates.md

 These are the means that we are going to intereact with the data type we've created in the Counter structure.
 We can create a new counter component on the network (so we can have multiple Counter components running at each of their component addresses), a method to call the current value of the counters, and a method to increase any counter's value by 1.

-## Faucet Example - Incorporating Vaults and Buckets
+## Template Incorporating Vaults and Buckets
 The `counter` template above is extremely simple - create a component on the Ootle, store a value in it and increment it.
 However, most of the interactions you will be with more complex `models` and `structs`.

 Consider the following example: you'd like to be able to mint your own meme coin, then distribute it freely to participants.
 You need to be able to burn these tokens if necessary, as well as track the total supply.